idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/kt_worked.md

 In this page, the 1D example studied in the [numerical diffusion page](numerical_diffusion.md) is used to explicitly illustrate how their approach works.
 The input file is

-!listing modules/porous_flow/test/tests/numerical_diffusion/fltvd_none.i
+!listing modules/porous_flow/test/tests/numerical_diffusion/fltvd.i

 The mesh sits in the domain $0\leq x \leq 1$ and is meshed with 100 elements.
 The initial condition is $u(x)=1$ if $0.1\leq x \leq 3$, and $u(x)=0$ otherwise.
 The velocity is uniform to the right: $v=0.1$.

 The key differences between this input file and any other that simulated advection is the use of the [FluxLimitedTVDAdvection](FluxLimitedTVDAdvection.md) Kernel and the [AdvectiveFluxCalculator](AdvectiveFluxCalculator.md) UserObject.
 The latter computes $K$, $R^{+}$ and $R^{-}$ that are used by the Kernel as described in detail in this page.

-The above input file sets the `flux_limiter_type = none`, but different types, such as `superbee`, `minmod` or `mc` may be chosen.
-As explained in detail below, these other types add antidiffusion to counteract the artificial numerical diffusion added to stabilize the problem.
+The above input file sets the `flux_limiter_type = superbee`, but different types, such as `none`, `vanleer`, `minmod` or `mc` may be chosen.
+As explained in detail below, these add antidiffusion to counteract the artificial numerical diffusion added to stabilize the problem (except for the `none` choice that adds no antidiffusion).

 KT work with a lumped mass matrix (see discussion at the start of KT Section 5, Eqn (25)), so the input file uses the [MassLumpedTimeDerivative](MassLumpedTimeDerivative.md) Kernel.